 • Fining and commodity quality are also bad.

 • Just a small taper may be trimmed.

 If you’re using the compound slide form, here are a couple of pointers:

 • When placing the tool height point in the middle, be cautious.

 4.Connection Process for Taper Turning

-The work-piece is secured to the lathe bed’s back end.
-A leading bar is utilize to achieve the optimal turning angle.
+The workpiece is secured to the lathe bed’s back end.
+A leading bar is utilized to achieve the optimal turning angle.